 In that case, you’re using outbound.

-But, if you generated a subscriber using a web form like this one, then you’re doing inbound:
+But, if you generated a subscriber using a landing page form like this one, then you’re doing inbound:

 The expectations here are clear: I give you my email address, and you send me a weekly email about marketing trends.
 That type of straightforward agreement is what businesses should aim for when generating leads.